ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

     }
 }
 ```
-These are not real circuit types, because scalar types are disjoint from circuit types;
+These are not real struct types, because scalar types are disjoint from struct types;
 it is just an internal representation.

 Currently the bodies return dummy values.